bapspatil/Elon/README.md

 To read more about MVI, why it's a good architecture and how it solves the state synchronization issue, you can find the article by Hannes Dorfmann here: <br>
 [Model-View-Intent on Android](http://hannesdorfmann.com/android/model-view-intent)

+## Gradle Configuration

+There are 6 Gradle files in the `config` folder:

+* `config-android.gradle`: Contains all the common module-level Android Gradle configurations that we'd normally apply in our module-level `build.gradle` file.
+* `config-properties.gradle`: Gets all the hidden properties from the `variables.properties` file, for later use in the app with `BuildConfig`.
+* `deps-all.gradle`: Declares all the dependenices for the project and its modules.
+* `deps-groups.gradle`: Groups all the dependenices from the `deps-all.gradle` file for cleaner syntax when including them in module-level `build.gradle` file.
+* `deps-versions.gradle`: Used to maintain the versions for all the dependencies declared in `deps-all.gradle`.
+* `variables.properties`: Contains all the hidden properties that we obtain in our `config-properties.gradle` file.
+Normally, this shouldn't be in version control, but I've uploaded it for the sake of demonstration.

 ## Libraries Used

 ### [AndroidX](https://developer.android.com/jetpack/androidx/)